-This instruction's operation is the same in non-64-bit modes and 64-bit mode.
+The multi-byte NOP instruction does not alter the content of a register and will not issue a memory operation.
+The instruction's operation is the same in non-64-bit modes and 64-bit mode.

-The NOP instruction is an alias mnemonic for the XCHG (E)AX, (E)AX instruction.
+The one-byte NOP instruction is an alias mnemonic for the XCHG (E)AX, (E)AX instruction.